Rakesh01999/PrismaMastery/README.md

 Prisma simplifies database access by providing a type-safe and auto-generated query builder.
 It enables developers to build scalable, efficient, and maintainable applications with ease.

-Through this repository, you'll learn how to:
+Through this repository, learning :
 - Set up Prisma with PostgreSQL
 - Perform CRUD operations
 - Handle relations between models